Largest regular multigraphs with three distinct eigenvalues: Abstract

 \section{Abstract}

-Let $G$ be a connected $k$-regular multigraph of order $n$ that has only three distinct eigenvalues.
-In this paper, we consider the largest possible graph $G$ for given $k$.
+We deal with connected $k$-regular multigraphs of order $n$ that has only three distinct eigenvalues.
+In this paper, we study the largest possible number of vertices of such a graph for given $k$.
 For $k=2,3,7$, the Moore graphs are largest.
-For $k\ne 2,3,7,57$, we show an upper bound $n\leq q^2+q+1$, where $q=k-1$.
-The existence of a connected $k$-regular multigraph $G$ of order $q^2+q+1$ with only three distinct eigenvalues is equivalent to the existence of a finite projective plane $PG(2,q)$ that admits a polarity.
+For $k\ne 2,3,7,57$, we show an upper bound $n\leq k^2-k+1$, with equality if and only if there exists a finite projective plane of order $k-1$ that admits a polarity.